 While it is understood that a sizable chunk of Americans are not connected to the Internet, just how big this group is can vary considerably depending on the source.
 Pew’s most recent survey from February 2021 suggests about 7 percent of adults in the US aren’t using the Internet.
 Since there are roughly 255 million adults, by their count, some 18 million people aged 18 and above about the size of the New York City metro area, aren’t using the Internet.

 The Census, on the other hand, estimates that 49.9 million people weren’t connected to the Internet by any means in November 2019.
-Their estimate clocks in at 18.9 percent of the population aged 15 and above, or about about 16 percent of all households.
+Their estimate clocks in at 18.9 percent of the population aged 15 and above, or about 16 percent of all households.